oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/fmw-infra/_index.md

 Starting with release 2.2.0, the operator supports FMW Infrastructure domains.
 This means domains that are created with the FMW Infrastructure installer rather than the WebLogic Server installer.
-These domains contain the Java Required Files (JRF) feature and are the pre-requisite for "upper stack" products like Oracle SOA Suite, for example.
+These domains contain the Java Required Files (JRF) feature and are the prerequisite for "upper stack" products like Oracle SOA Suite, for example.
 These domains also require a database and the use of the Repository Creation Utility (RCU).

-This section provides details about the special considerations for running FMW Infrastructure domains with the operator.
+This document provides details about the special considerations for running FMW Infrastructure domains with the operator.
 Other than those considerations listed here, FMW Infrastructure domains work in the same way as WebLogic Server domains.
 That is, the remainder of the documentation in this site applies equally to FMW